holepunchto/bare/README.md

 ## Building

-To build Bare, start by installing the npm dependencies:
+To build Bare, start by installing the initial npm dependencies:

 ```sh
 $ npm install